Crossover-Software/CNC-Interface/README.md

 # CNCtoInterface

-Deze applicatie zal het mogelijk maken om via een pc of laptop data uit CNC machine's te lezen en aan te sturen
+This application will make it possible to read and write CNC Machine data from your computers.

 ## SETUP
-1. Clone de repo
+1. Clone the repo
-2. Controleer of de libpath in main.py klopt
-3. Controleer of de IP klopt/de CNC machine aan staat met een ping in CMD

-De interface maakt gebruik van Python 3.9.
-Het programma is ontwikkelt op een Windows platform.
-Je Python versie kan gecheckt worden door 'python' in de CMD te typen.
+2. Connect to CNC Machine
+3. Provide correct connection info in the code (IP address and port)
+5. Check if the libpath is working
+6. (Optional) Check connection with CNC Machine with a ping in CMD

+# ADDITIONAL INFORMATION
+The interface uses python 3.9.
+The application was developed on a Windows platform.
+You can check your python version by writing 'python' in your CMD and also checking in  your project settings in the IDE you use.
+The application was developed using the Fanuc Focas Library.